Head-Space: Development

 Speaking on his "writing stint" on Rick and Morty ahead of its March release in January 2016, in a non-spoiler interview with Paste Magazine, Tom Fowler revealed the arc would be inspired by the first season of Rick and Morty (having then not seen the second season), in particular "Rick Potion #9", and that as the veteran illustrator's writing debut, he would be "carte blanche to do anything, as long as you can come up with some kind of [a] scientific explanation that’s both coherently and comedically relevant" with one issue of Zac Gorman's run additionally providing inspiration for the three-issue arc:

 In one issue of Zac [Gorman]’s that I read all the way through, they're in this alien death maze, and there's only enough charge in the portal gun to get one of them out.
 Rick gives Morty some kind of excuse and shoves him through.
 Then there’s this beat where Rick is alone at the end of this maze.
 It's a silent panel, and you just see how sad and like, existentially alone Rick is.
 That hit me in the gut, and I said, “Okay, that’s what I'm going for.
 That's the thing I want to keep.
 Everything else can be drawn from whatever situations I or my 8-year-old can come up with.”

 In other media

 In September 2021, Christopher Lloyd and Jaeden Martell respectively portrayed the Rick Sanchez and Morty Smith of Dimension C-132 in one of a series of three promotional interstitials, directed by Paul B. Cummings.
-Several Mortys inspired by Dune-based third chapter of Head-Space (and HeRicktics of Rick) were later made available as playable characters in updates to the free-to-play role-playing video game Pocket Mortys.
+Several Mortys inspired by Dune-based third chapter of Head-Space (and HeRicktics of Rick) were made available as playable characters in updates to the free-to-play role-playing video game Pocket Mortys.